Using Wispr Flow on Android Work Profiles

 Available on: Android 13 and above

-If the accessibility toggle for Wispr Flow is grayed out, missing, or blocked on your work phone, this guide walks you through enabling it.
+If the accessibility toggle for Wispr Flow is grayed out, missing, or won't stay on, this guide walks you through enabling it.
 Most users get this working in under 3 minutes.

 Quick checks